True Beauty (webtoon): Naver Webtoon

-After a break from webcomics, Yaongyi returned to working on True Beauty in her mid-twenties and changed its protagonist to the current female character Lim Ju-kyung but she kept the WEBTOON's theme of "true beauty," i.e. one's inner goodness is better than one's physical appearance.
-In an interview with Naver WEBTOON, she explained that though the readers may have enjoyed True Beauty with a male protagonist, she changed the protagonist from male to female since she aimed at creating an "approachable" and "easy-to-read" comic with a story that most readers can identify with.
+After a break from webcomics, Yaongyi returned to working on True Beauty in her mid-twenties and changed its protagonist to the current female character Lim Ju-kyung but she kept the Webtoon's theme of "true beauty" (e.g. the person's inner goodness is better than their physical appearance).

 Yaongyi also once worked as a fitting model before venturing into webcomics.
-This, combined with her penchant for fashion and cosmetics, helped her conceptualize True Beauty which would later be published as a formal Naver WEBTOON starting April 2, 2018 and has been running on a weekly basis on Mondays.
+This, combined with her penchant for fashion and cosmetics, helped her conceptualize True Beauty which would later be published as a formal Naver Webtoon beginning with April 2, 2018, and has been running on a weekly basis on Monday.

-Various official translations of True Beauty were published on Naver's non-Korean WEBTOON platforms as early as May 2018, when the Thai and Indonesian versions were released starting on the 14th and 19th, respectively.
+Various official translations of True Beauty were published on Naver's non-Korean Webtoon platforms as early as May 2018, when the Thai and Indonesian versions were released starting on the 14th and 19th, respectively.
 The Chinese version followed on June 29, 2018 while the English version was released on August 14, 2018.
-In 2019, True Beauty was also translated into Spanish and French, released in November 21 and December 18, respectively.
+In 2019, True Beauty was also translated into Spanish and French, released on November 21 and December 18 respectively.

 Other names

-Since its international release, True Beauty has become known under other names other than its international English title and its literal English translated title.
+Since its international release, True Beauty has become known under other names other than its international English title and its literal English-translated title.
 They are as follows: